aws-samples/serverless-patterns/activemq-private-lambda-java-sam/README.md

 * [Run the AWS CloudFormation template using the file ActiveMQAndClientEC2.yaml] - You can go to the AWS CloudFormation console, create a new stack by specifying the template file.
 You can keep the defaults for input parameters or modify them as necessary.
 Wait for the AWS CloudFormation stack to be created.
 This AWS CloudFormation template will create an Amazon MQ (Apache ActiveMQ) cluster.
 It will also create an EC2 instance that you can use as a client.

-* [Connect to the EC2 instance] - Once the AWS CloudFormation stack is created, you can go to the EC2 console and log into the machine using either "Connect using EC2 Instance Connect" or "Connect using EC2 Instance Connect Endpoint" option under the "EC2 Instance Connect" tab.
+* [Connect to the EC2 instance] - Once the AWS CloudFormation stack is created, you can go to the EC2 console and log into the instance using either "Connect using EC2 Instance Connect" or "Connect using EC2 Instance Connect Endpoint" option under the "EC2 Instance Connect" tab.
 In case you are using SSM Instance connect, you are not initially placed in the home directory.
 If you connect as ssm-user, you need to sudo su to ec2-user for this to work.
 Note: You may need to wait for some time after the CloudFormation stack is created, as some UserData scripts continue running post creation.

 ## Pre-requisites to Deploy the sample Lambda function

-The EC2 instance that was created by running the AWS CloudFormation template has all the software that will be needed to deploy the Lambda function.
+The EC2 instance created by the AWS CloudFormation template has all the software required to deploy the Lambda function.

 The AWS SAM CLI is a serverless tool for building and testing Lambda applications.

-* Java - On the EC2 instance, we have installed the version of Java that you selected.
-We have installed Amazon Corrretto JDK of the version that you had selected at the time of specifying the input parameters in the Cloudformation template.
+* Java - On the EC2 instance, we installed the version of Java and Amazon Corretto JDK you selected at deployment.
 At the time of publishing this pattern, only Java versions 11, 17 and 21 are supported by AWS SAM
-* Maven - On the EC2 instance, we have installed Maven (https://maven.apache.org/install.html)
+* Maven - On the EC2 instance, we installed Maven (https://maven.apache.org/install.html)
-* AWS SAM CLI - We have installed the AWS SAM CLI (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
+* AWS SAM CLI - We installed the AWS SAM CLI (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

-We have also cloned the Github repository for serverless-patterns on the EC2 instance already by running the below command
+We cloned the serverless-patterns Github repository on the EC2 instance already by running the below command
     ```
     git clone https://github.com/aws-samples/serverless-patterns.git
     ```